T

 Insider tips

-• Be open to street food, but choose vendors that appear clean and popular.
+• Embrace the street food culture, but choose vendors that look clean and popular.

-• Learn a few basic Hindi phrases like 'Namaste' (hello) and 'Dhanyawad' (thank you) – it's always appreciated.
+• Learn a few basic Hindi phrases like 'Namaste' (hello) and 'Dhanyawad' (thank you).

 Packing highlights